 Intended Outcomes for the course

-• Use effective recruitment, retention, and promotion strategies in fire
+• Identify effective recruitment, retention, and promotion strategies

-• Provide a positive public safety approach to specific cultures.
+• Describe positive public safety approaches specific to diverse cultures.

 Course Activities and Design